 The time limits are specific for each type of worker’s compensation benefit and the injury incurred.
 The time limit will depend on if you’re:

 - Temporarily disabled.
-The states worker’s compensation law allows a maximum of 104 weeks of temporary compensation for an injured worker.
+The state worker’s compensation law allows a maximum of 104 weeks of temporary compensation for an injured worker.
 In order to receive this compensation the employee must maintain a “no work” status, if they are found to have trespassed this regulation, they will most like be sued for insurance fraud.

 - In need of medical benefits.
 These benefits will not expire as long as the need for the care is related to the work-related accident.
 The counterpoint is that you need to given medical care from the insurance appointed physician at least once a year to maintain coverage.